LASSO Inference for High Dimensional Predictive Regressions: Model and Procedure

-Compared to the plain LASSO estimator that replaces $D$ by the identity matrix, the Slasso estimator is scale-invariant: if the regressor $w_{j,t-1}$ is multiplied by a nonzero constant $m$, then the $j$-th coefficient estimator changes proportionally into $\hat{\theta}_{j}^{{\rm S}}/m.$ The standardization renders the magnitudes of unit roots into the same order as those of stationary regressors, so that the same LASSO tuning parameter $\lambda$ in (\ref{eq:Slasso}) is valid for both stationary and persistent regressors.
+The Slasso estimator is scale-invariant: if the regressor $w_{j,t-1}$ is multiplied by a nonzero constant $m$, then the $j$-th coefficient estimator changes proportionally to $\hat{\theta}_{j}^{{\rm S}}/m.$ The standardization renders the magnitudes of LURs into the same order as those of stationary regressors, so that the same LASSO tuning parameter $\lambda$ in (\ref{eq:Slasso}) is valid for both stationary and persistent regressors.
+In contrast, the plain LASSO (Plasso) with the matrix $D$ in (\ref{eq:Slasso}) replaced with the identity matrix is scale-variant.
+What is worse, equipped with a single tuning parameter $\lambda$, Plasso favors the LURs of a larger order, and shrinks the coefficients of stationary regressors with a smaller order all the way to zero --- thus becoming inconsistent. \begin{rem}[Choice of Scaling in Slasso] We follow the default option of the statistical software to use the s.d.~for scaling in the Slasso estimator (\ref{eq:Slasso}).
+The purpose of scaling is to ensure consistency of Slasso (\ref{eq:Slasso}).
+The long-run variance, which requires tuning a bandwidth in its estimation, provides no additional benefit.
+We therefore prefer and stick to the vanilla s.d.~for scaling. \end{rem}